 Exit

-Some (a quarter in 2023) after GCSE to the local (excellent) sixth form college, Richard Huish in Taunton.
+After GCSEs, some head to the local (excellent) sixth form college, Richard Huish in Taunton.
 Replaced by some from secondaries in the area without sixth forms, or international students.
-After sixth form, about 70 per cent to Russell
+After sixth form, about 70 per cent to Russell Group

 Latest results